Emi Shinmura(15) ©Flore Layole.jpg

 Required:

-• Tsuki Nomi 24mm paring chisel (no ring on top)
+• Tsuki Nomi 24mm paring chisel (no ring on top), Usunomi also ok if you plan on doing finer woodworking (Already set up!)

 • Sharpening whetstones: 1000 grit and 8000 grit is best (or combination stone 1000/6000)